 Why Choose Creekside Digital?

 Since 2006, Creekside Digital has focused on providing top-quality, standards-compliant digitization of microfilm, books, newspapers, photographs, artwork, and objects using the most advanced technology available today, as well as developing related software applications.
 Our state-of-the-art services are delivered by people who have many years of experience in photography, imaging, and software, and who are passionate about what they do.
 Our Glen Arm, MD facilities are located within close proximity of many institutions in the Mid-Atlantic region housing significant collections of the types of materials which we typically digitize.
+Most importantly, none of our image capture services are outsourced — all scanning and photography is performed by our highly trained staff either at our Maryland service bureau or on-location at your institution.
+This is the only way we’re able to consistently deliver the superior quality digitization services our customers demand.

 Unlike many of our competitors, Creekside Digital doesn’t make or resell any scanning hardware – we’re exclusively a service provider.
 This means that we have complete freedom to use the absolute best imaging systems available anywhere, at any price – the right tool for any given job – regardless of the manufacturer who happens to make them.
 And while you’ll see us mention some of those manufacturers on our website, we don’t get compensated for doing so.
 Rather, we choose to highlight certain systems because they provide unique capabilities that allow us to fulfill our mission – providing the highest quality imaging services available today at reasonable prices.
 In many cases, this isn’t accomplished by “push button” scanning – it’s truly custom digital photography of your materials by professional photographers using infinitely adjustable cameras, lenses, and lights as well as specialized post-capture workflows and standards-based quality assurance to ensure that the final output adheres to the required specifications.
 There are no shortcuts to high quality imaging.